-“Back to the basics: Remember the Sabbath day”
+“Back to the basics: The forgiveness of sins”

 Grace to you and peace from God our Father and from our Lord and Savior Jesus.

 It was a perfect, sunny day, on Saturday, February 1st of 2020, as seven children were taking a walk down their quiet, suburban street in Sydney, Australia to get some ice cream for a cousin’s thirteenth birthday.
 But what should have been an innocent and enjoyable outing suddenly turned into tragedy.
 For that’s when a driver, high on alcohol and drugs, driving three times the legal speed limit, veered off the road and hit them.

 When their parents, Danny and Leila Abdallah, arrived a few minutes later, they said it was like entering the aftermath of a war zone.
 Three of their six children were dead, (half of their family!), along with one of their nieces--their small, fragile, delicate bodies almost unrecognizable--a scene, they said, that couldn’t have been scripted in a horror movie.
 They didn’t know which one to turn to first.

 And as police and paramedics and fire engines arrived, they put crime scene tape up and pushed them out of the way.
 And from far away, they saw them cover first one and then another and then another, until four of the children were hidden beneath white sheets.
 In their hearts, they said to God, “This is bigger than we are.
 We surrender it to You.”

 Four lives lost.
 Two families shattered.
 An extended family devastated.
 A community in disbelief and a nation in mourning.